PalisadoesFoundation/talawa-docs/docs/internships/gsod/ideas.md

 | August - October | Begin working on documenting Talawa                                                                                                                  |
 | November         | Project completion and final report due                                                                                                             |

+This timeline, especially within the May-July period, is not strict and has some room for unforeseen circumstances that may arise.
+However, it is expected that you'll complete all the requiste tasks within the intervals posted and have everything completed by the November deadline.

 ### Budget

 | Item                                                                           | Amount | Running total | Notes                             |